fracpete/graphviz-treevisualize-weka-package/README.md

-The new class loading mechanism in these Weka releases prevents the properties file from being loaded and graphviz not getting an output type parameter in its command-line, resulting in outputting the graph data again (which of course will fail to load as an image, see #3).
+The new class loading mechanism in these Weka releases prevents the properties file from being loaded and graphviz not getting an output type parameter in its command-line, resulting in outputting the graph data again (which of course will fail to load as an image, see issue [#3](https://github.com/fracpete/graphviz-treevisualize-weka-package/issues/3)).

 ## How to use packages